ReggieMartin/AircraftClassifier-TransferLearning/README.md

-# Web App for classifying USN WWII Carrier Aircraft
+# Web App for accurately classifying pics of USN WWII Carrier Aircraft

 (See WARBIRD_CLASSIFIER.ipynb (recommend view in Colab) for the meat and potatoes of this project!)